Indian shares post weekly loss as investors gauge domestic developments

 Global developments have also hit sentiment.
 World markets have been roiled this week as a rise in cases of the Delta coronavirus variant have crimped risk appetite and raised concerns over the pace of the world’s economic recovery.

-The Nifty IT index (.NIFTYIT) closed 0.30% lower, dragged down by TCS which lost 1.6% after its first-quarter revenue missed analysts' estimates.
-Its smaller rivals Infosys (INFY.NS) and Wipro (WIPR.NS) are set to report their results next week.
+The Nifty IT index closed 0.30% lower, dragged down by TCS which lost 1.6% after its first-quarter revenue missed analysts’ estimates.
+Its smaller rivals Infosys and Wipro are set to report their results next week.

 Our Standards: The Thomson Reuters Trust Principles.